aniravi24/chrome-tab-time-tracker/README.md

 Just use your browser as normal.
 The extension has a "T" logo with a black badge on it that shows you how many minutes you've spent within a tab.

 # Open known bugs
-- Click away, click back in, open a new tab, click into new tab.
+1. Click away, click back in, open a new tab, click into new tab.
 Stops tracking because chrome thinks window is out of focus.
+ - Environment is Arch Linux running gnome shell under X11.